 Marc has taught both cello and guitar privately for many years, taught musicianship to inner-city youths for the Baltimore Job Corps program, acted as rehearsal conductor for the Frederick All-county band and orchestras for 12 years, and recently directed the pit orchestra for the Walkersville High School production of Footloose.
 He considers sharing his love of music with young people one of the great joys of life, and very much looks forward to his journey with the musicians of the Frederick Regional Youth Orchestra.

-Ms. Sharon Zearfoss has been the conductor for the FRYO Wind Ensemble since January 2011.
-Sharon is an instrumental music and theatre teacher for Frederick County Public Schools at Ballenger Creek Middle School.
-Locally, she teaches percussion at Governor Thomas Johnson High School and previously taught for the Advanced Music Studies program in the Advanced Communications Academy for Frederick County.
+Mrs. Sharon Zearfoss Naugle conducts the FRYO Wind Ensemble and especially loves to work with young musicians.
+Sharon is the band director at Oakdale Middle School in Frederick, Maryland.
 She received her BS in Music Education at Lebanon Valley College in Annville, Pennsylvania with a concentration in voice and percussion.
-She is a proud alumna of Sigma Alpha Iota, Delta Alpha chapter and served as music director and Vice President of Ritual.
-She has a diverse performance background including touring with the Lebanon Valley College Concert Choir, 8 years of touring with the Reading Buccaneers Drum & Bugle Corps and the Colts Drum & Bugle Corps, 2 seasons with the Penn State Indoor Drumline as well as playing with multiple ensembles on saxophone, bassoon, cello and euphonium.
+In college, she served as the music director for Sigma Alpha Iota, the all-women professional music fraternity.
+She has a diverse performance background including touring with the Lebanon Valley College Concert Choir, 8 seasons of touring with the Reading Buccaneers Drum & Bugle Corps and the Colts Drum & Bugle Corps, 2 seasons with the Penn State Indoor Drumline as well as playing with multiple ensembles on saxophone, bassoon, cello and euphonium.
 In her spare time, Mrs. Naugle can be found relaxing with her family and pets, reading a good book, dabbling at watercolors, and sipping on coffee.

 Charles Doherty - Concert Strings